 There are two pipeline connectors of interest in Hampton Roads.

-- The City of Norfolk is considering granting easements on property it owns in Suffolk for the construction of the Atlantic Coast Pipeline under Norfolk drinking water reservoirs.
+- The City of Norfolk has granted easements on property it owns in Suffolk for the construction of a spur of the Atlantic Coast Pipeline under Norfolk drinking water reservoirs.

 Why Mother Out Front opposes new natural gas pipelines, locally or intra-state:

 - The Atlantic Coast Pipeline has not received the required certifications to move forward with construction.

 - One of the certifications that the pipeline is lacking, and which should be critical to the Norfolk City Council’s decision to grant them an easement, is certification under section 401 of the Clean Water Act.
 Under the Clean Water Act, Virginia has the power to grant or deny water quality certification for the pipelines.